-The application proposes the erection of a detached, single storey L-shaped two-bedroom dwelling with a ridged roof.
-The new house would occupy a footprint of approximately 76sqm, leaving around 42sqm of garden ground to provide two car parking spaces, bin storage and private amenity space.
-An air source heat pump would be located sited on the east elevation of the proposed house.
-Vehicular access into the site would continue to be provided via the existing access onto Russell Street.
+The application proposes the erection of a detached, two storey rectangular shaped two-bedroom dwelling with a ridged roof.
+The new house would occupy a footprint of approximately 60sqm, with a parking area for two cars measuring around 30sqm, and a small seating and bin storage area measuring around 20sqm.
+An air source heat pump would be sited on the east elevation of the proposed house.
+Vehicular access into the site would access onto Russell Street with a large gate proposed to separate the house curtilage from the street.
+The house would be built onto the west and south boundary walls, set back from the Russell Street frontage behind the boundary wall.
 The house would connect to the public water supply and to the public drainage network for foul drainage.
-The proposed surface water drainage arrangements are unspecified, but the application form indicates that sustainable drainage would not be utilised.
+Surface water drainage arrangements are unspecified.